 Our current intention is to make any future distributions out of assets legally available therefrom in the form of additional shares of our common stock under our DRIP, except in the case of stockholders who elect to receive dividends and/or long-term capital gains distributions in cash.
 Under the DRIP, if a stockholder owns shares of common stock registered in its own name, the stockholder will have all cash distributions (net of any applicable withholding) automatically reinvested in additional shares of common stock unless the stockholder opts out of our DRIP by delivering a written notice to our dividend paying agent prior to the record date of the next dividend or distribution.
 Any distributions reinvested under the plan will nevertheless be treated as received by the U.S. stockholder for U.S. federal income tax purposes, although no cash distribution has been made.
-As a result, if a stockholder does not elect to opt out of the DRIP, it will be required to pay applicable federal, state and local taxes on any reinvested dividends even though such stockholder will not receive a corresponding cash distribution.
+As a result, if a stockholder does not elect to opt out of the DRIP, it will be required to pay applicable U.S. federal, state and local taxes on any reinvested dividends even though such stockholder will not receive a corresponding cash distribution.
 Stockholders that hold shares in the name of a broker or financial intermediary should contact the broker or financial intermediary regarding any election to receive distributions in cash.

-So long as we qualify and maintain our tax treatment as a RIC, we generally will not pay corporate-level U.S. federal and state income taxes on any ordinary income or capital gains that we distribute at least annually to our stockholders as dividends.
+So long as we qualify and maintain our tax treatment as a RIC, we generally will not be subject to U.S. federal and state income taxes on any ordinary income or capital gains that we distribute at least annually to our stockholders as dividends.
 Rather, any tax liability related to income earned by the RIC will represent obligations of our investors and will not be reflected in our consolidated financial statements.
-See "Note 2-Significant Accounting Policies-U.S. Federal and State Income Taxes" of our most recent Annual Report on Form 10-K and "Note 9-Income Taxes" to our condensed consolidated financial statements as of March 31, 2020 of our most recent Quarterly Report on Form 10-Q for more information.
-The taxable subsidiaries included in our consolidated financial statements are taxable subsidiaries, regardless of whether we are taxed as a RIC.
-These taxable subsidiaries are not consolidated for income tax purposes and may generate income tax expenses as a result of their ownership of the portfolio companies.
+See "Note 2-Significant Accounting Policies -U.S. Federal and State Income Taxes" of our most recent Annual Report on Form 10-K and "Note 9-Income Taxes" to our condensed consolidated financial statements as of March 31, 2023 of our most recent Quarterly Report on Form 10-Q for more information.
+Certain of our subsidiaries ("taxable subsidiaries") are treated as Corporations for U.S. federal income tax purposes.
+These subsidiaries are subject to U.S. federal income tax at corporate rates, regardless of whether we are taxed as a RIC.
+These taxable subsidiaries are not consolidated for U.S. federal income tax purposes and may generate income tax expenses as a result of their ownership of the portfolio companies.
 Such income tax expenses and deferred taxes, if any, will be reflected in our consolidated financial statements.